zowe/docs-site/versioned_docs/version-v1.23.x/user-guide/install-ha-sysplex.md

    F ACF2,REFRESH(STC)
    ```

-   - If you use CA Top Secret, issue the following commands:
+   - If you use Top Secret, issue the following commands:

    ```
    TSS ADD(STC) PROCNAME(&ZLNCHSTC.)
 ACID(&ZOWEUSER.)